factcheckthenews/heuristics/docs/SCORING.md

 # Scoring

-This document outlines the process of scoring content for truthiness.
-We will return a score that represents the probability that this content is trustworthy.
+The API will return a score that represents the credibility of the input URL.

+## Credibility Checklist

-The following are categories of metadata that will be used:
+The following are criteria that will be used to determine credibility.

+> **NOTE**: [Ideas](IDEAS.md) for new criteria are in another document.

-## Sources
+### Sources

 - **Publisher** is one factor in trustworthiness.
 Some websites attempt to gain credibility by stealing branding and using similar domain names.
 For example, abcnews.com.co is not affiliated with [ABC News](http://abcnews.go.com/), but uses a similar logo and domain name to make their content appear more credible.
-- **Author** is another factor in trustworthiness.
-Often, "fake news" will also use a fake byline.
-An author's history is one way to determine the legitimacy of the content.
-- **Deep links** can be processed to determine whether they come from reliable sources.
-If the article links to other unreliable sources or the article contains no sources at all, then the content is less likely to be true.

-## Dates

-- **Publish dates** should be consistent with the content.
-For example, [Ending the Fed](http://endingthefed.com/since-donald-trump-won-the-presidency-ford-shifts-truck-production-from-mexico-to-ohio.html) copied a [CNN story from 2015](http://money.cnn.com/2015/08/13/news/companies/ford-truck-mexico-ohio/) and re-wrote the headline to tell a different narrative.
-Current articles that reference old stories are a potential sign that something is being taken out of context.
+### HTTPS

+- **Encryption** can be seen as a publisher's willingness to certify the authenticity of their content.
+HTTPS is the minimum requirement to let readers know that the content they are reading is coming unaltered from the publisher.

-## Text Analysis
+### Text Analysis

 - **Spelling and grammar** are red flags because credible news organizations have style guides, copy editors, and review processes in place.
 - **All-caps and excessive punctuation** are also red flags.
 ARTICLES THAT SCREAM AT YOU ARE LIKELY TO BE FAKE!!!

-## Images

-- **Images** can be taken out of context to tell a different story.
-Services like [TinEye](https://www.tineye.com/) can be used to verify the image source and compare it to the context of the article.

-## HTTPS

-- **Encryption** can be seen as a publisher's willingness to certify the authenticity of their content.
-HTTPS is the minimum requirement to let readers know that the content they are reading is coming unaltered from the publisher.
+- **Slander** words are used to defame or harm the reputation of another individual.
+Credible sources do not resort to ad hominem attacks, so the presence of these terms can be used to detect untrustworthy content.

-## Crowd-sourcing
+### Crowd-sourcing

-Crowd-sourced verification is dangerous because social networks (trolling) can game the system.
-If this is used as input to a neural network, then our model would incorrectly classify content.
-However, there is some value in crowd-sourcing the validity, even if it makes up a smaller portion of the overall score.

-- **Social verificaton** would ideally require login from a social network, such as Facebook or LinkedIn, to verify that content is credible.

-## Machine learning

-Machine learning would be useful for automated classification.
-The training data should come from professional fact-checkers or verified sources to ensure accuracy.
+- [Web of Trust](https://www.mywot.com/en/aboutus) is a website reputation and review service that helps people make informed decisions about whether to trust a website or not.
+Web of Trust data enables us to provide a reputation score and a level of confidence in that score.